Foundations, the difference between built right and built wrong

 Fractional Execution

-You are hired to deliver something specific: a transformation, a system, a programme, a go-to-market build.
+Closest to a fixed-price SOWYou are hired to deliver something specific: a transformation, a system, a programme, a go-to-market build.
 Scoped.
 Time-bounded.
 Output-defined.
 You lead the work.
 You own the result.

 Risk: scope creep without price adjustment.
 Define deliverables tightly.
 Price the outcome, not the hours.